UtrechtUniversity/researchcloud-items/docs/item_quality_checklist.md

 ## Functionality Scope
-Ansible Playbooks (ResearchCloud plugins) should be able to run independent of any other Playbooks.
+Ansible Playbooks (ResearchCloud components) should be able to run independent of any other Playbooks.
 This guideline ensures that the Playbook can be reused within the context of different workspace compositions.
 Dependencies should be managed within, and hidden by, the Playbook.
 For instance a Role referenced in the Playbook could list the other Roles that it depends on.

 Note that the installation script specified by a Playbook will run in isolation from other Playbook installation scripts.
-For instance Ansible variables are scoped to a single ResearchCloud plugin (Playbook) and their value will not be passed on to the next plugin Playbook script.
+For instance Ansible variables are scoped to a single ResearchCloud component (Playbook) and their value will not be passed on to the next component Playbook script.

 Ansible Roles should follow the principe "doing one thing well".
 For more information, see [Design Principles](./design_principles.md).